 Setting up Information & Media components in EP Studio

-In this article we’ll show you how to set them up in Smart Lessons or Pre-Built Exams, using EP Studio.
+In this article, we’ll show you how to set up media components in lessons or exams, using EP Studio.

 Information & Media components are unmarked.
 They can be inserted into question slides, or added to Information slides as standalone information.

 These components are available to use in all questions and sections for Smart Lessons and Pre-built Exams.

 In order to use these components, start by creating or editing content in EP Studio.
 If you haven’t already, check out our guides to get acquainted with creating content on EP: